ForModLabUHel/forClimate/README_mottiprebas.md

 # Framework to run PREBAS and Motti under changing climate
-One idea is to use Python as a glue to run PREBAS (i.e. R) and Motti (i.e. Pascal binary or shared library) interchangeably.
-The data exchange can be with files and Motti command line parameters.

-Examples how to call Motti as binary with python can be found for example in some customer projects.
-Using Pascal shared libraries is certainly trickier with no prior experience.

 ## Installation
 The following software must be present.
 Python, R/RStudio and RTools are available from Luke Software Center: